Equivariant ZFA and the foundations of nominal techniques: Relative consistency, and freshness

+For a more concrete example: in \cite[Definition~5.3]{gabbay:newaas-jv} we considered a \emph{concretion} function $x\at a$.
+This can be represented in FM, but for technical reasons to do with preserving finite support, it must be represented as a partial function.
+ZFA is not subject to finite support restrictions, so concretion can be total; it is defined as its FM version where its input has support, and simply takes arbitrary values elsewhere.

-There are also pertinent sets in the ZFA universe that have finite support even though their elements do not have finite support, and conversely there are sets that do not have finite support even though all their elements do.
+Concerning support not being a hereditary property, note that there are perfectly reasonable sets in the ZFA universe that have finite support even though their elements do not have finite support, and conversely there are sets that do not have finite support even though all their elements do.
 For example: \begin{itemize*} \item `The set of all well-orderings of atoms' is supported by $\varnothing$, since if $O$ is a well-ordering on atoms then so is $\pi\act O$.
-However, no well-ordering of $\atoms$ has finite support. \item A well-ordering of $\atoms$, write it $\leq$, encoded as a set of ordered pairs so that ${\leq} = \{(m,n)\in\atoms^2 \mid m\leq n\}$, does not have finite support even though every element of it does ($(m,n)$ is supported by $\{m,n\}$). \end{itemize*} \end{enumerate} Even if the reader's next paper uses an FM sets foundation, which would be perfectly reasonable, then this paper may serve as a reference to which to send the reader to explain why FM sets is a sensible foundation, what larger universe it naturally embeds in, and how using nominal techniques is compatible with the Axiom of Choice.
+However, no well-ordering of $\atoms$ has finite support. \item A well-ordering of $\atoms$, write it $\leq$, encoded as a set of ordered pairs so that ${\leq} = \{(m,n)\in\atoms^2 \mid m\leq n\}$, does not have finite support even though every element of it does ($(m,n)$ is supported by $\{m,n\}$). \item \cite[Remark~6.14]{gabbay:newaas-jv} considered splitting $\atoms$ into two or more infinite subtypes of atoms.
+Clearly, these partitions do not themselves have finite support. \end{itemize*} \end{enumerate} Even if the reader's next paper uses an FM sets foundation, which would be perfectly reasonable, then this paper may serve as a reference to which to send the reader to explain why FM sets is a sensible foundation, what larger universe it naturally embeds in, and how using nominal techniques is compatible with the Axiom of Choice.